andreasvc/subsequences/README.md

 Usage:
 ------

-    python lcs.py text1 text2 [text3 ... textn --batch dir] [--all] [--debug]
+	python lcs.py text1 [text2 [text3 ... textn --batch dir]] [--all] [--debug]

-    text1 and text2 are filenames, each file containting one sentence per line, words space separated.
+    text1 and text2 are filenames, each file containing one sentence per line, words space separated.
-    Output will be a list of the longest common subsequences found in each sentence pair, preceded by its occurrence frequency and a tab.
+    Output will be a list of the longest common subsequences found in each sentence pair, followed by its occurrence frequency and a tab.
+    When a single file is given, pairs of sequences <n, m> are compared, except for pairs <n, n>.

-        --all       enable collection of all longest common subsequences.
+        --all       enable collection of all subsequences of maximum length;
+                    by default an arbitrary longest subsequence is returned.
         --debug     dump charts with lengths of common subsequences.
         --batch dir compare text1 to an arbitrary number of other given texts, and write the results to dir/A_B for file A compared to B.